James Stephanie Sterling’s career is due in part to the Xbox Kinect.

 McDaniel, whom Sterling met by chance at a local Target, was hired full time and was essential for the Jimquisition’s rebranding and its brand new art assets.
-Sterling writes that his dictatorship angle for the show he had since his days at The Escapist worked with his larger-than-life and egotistical persona and sense of humor.
-However, he writes that not only has his sense of humor grown out of the dictatorship style but the changing political landscape in recent years made him comparable to Nazis, which didn’t match Sterling’s political beliefs and raised concerns for Sterling that he was alienating his audience.
-He considered trying a more religious angle or even a Road Warrior-style gimmick before deciding on a “pervert’s circus” as he called it.
+Sterling writes that their dictatorship angle for the show they had since their days at The Escapist worked with his larger-than-life and egotistical persona and sense of humor.
+However, they write that not only has their sense of humor grown out of the dictatorship style but the changing political landscape in recent years made them comparable to Nazis, which didn’t match Sterling’s political beliefs and raised concerns for Sterling that they were alienating his audience.
+They considered trying a more religious angle or even a Road Warrior-style gimmick before deciding on a “pervert’s circus” as they called it.
 It matched the more eccentric tone of the show nowadays, allowed Sterling to keep some of the existing branding, and explained the appearance of characters like The Cornflack Homunculus and Jimsaw.
 One of the most drastic changes for Sterling was the theme tune change.
-He was thinking of replacing “Born Depressed” by Drill Queen before considering all the other changes but he never felt confident enough to do it.
-But that changed after he heard “Stress” by Jim’s Big Ego (no relation), which he instantly fell in love with and thought it would be perfect for the new direction.
+They were thinking of replacing “Born Depressed” by Drill Queen before considering all the other changes but they never felt confident enough to do it.
+But that changed after they heard “Stress” by Jim’s Big Ego (no relation), which they instantly fell in love with and thought it would be perfect for the new direction.
 They have since rebranded again with a simpler pink and purple aesthetic.